 Moving into the 70s, 80s and 90s, our focus included reducing hazards to birds, expanding the number of scientific papers and reports, and taking the lead in developing and publishing the state's first breeding bird atlas.
 WSO filed a lawsuit to stop the "pole-trapping" of birds of prey.
 Life-long WSO member and the "dean" of Wisconsin birds, the Rev. Samuel Robbins, Jr., published his seminal work, "Wisconsin Birdlife, Population and Distribution," an encyclopedic documentation of the state's history, abundance and habitat of every species recorded in Wisconsin.
 Also, we launched our first website, reaching a larger audience and furthering our mission.

-Recently, we have adopted a new strategic plan.
+Soon, we will be adopting a new strategic plan.
 Our mission: "to promote the enjoyment, study and conservation of Wisconsin's birds."
 As our conservation and education efforts expand, so has our need for funding.
 We have engaged in multiple fundraising campaigns to meet our challenges.
 We are also a key partner in creating the Wisconsin Breeding Bird Atlas II, a statewide, comprehensive survey that documents the distribution and abundance of our breeding birds.
-As we contemplate our accomplishments over 75 years, we are proud that our innovative and scientifically- based activities reflect the pioneer thinking that first gave rise to WSO.
+As we contemplate our accomplishments over 80 years, we are proud that our innovative and scientifically- based activities reflect the pioneer thinking that first gave rise to WSO.